dhruvchamania/TSE_Final_Project/README.md

-# Anonimization On Social Netwroks
+# Anonymization Of Social Netwroks
-This repository is the codebase for a anonimzation tool that we have created.
-A prospective user can use this for testing anonimzation for social networks using different methods, privacy measures, centralities etc. A prospective user can also this code base to anonimze social networks with multiple labels.
+This repository is the codebase for an anonymzation tool that we have created.
+A prospective user can use this for implementing anonymization for social networks using different methods, privacy measures, centralities etc. A prospective user can also use this code base to anonymize social networks with multiple sensitive labels.

 ## Codebase structure